NBA : They pay $ 25,000 for a ticket to Michael Jordan's debut with the Bulls in the NBA

 Sport.es

-The bid of the auction house Huggins & Scott, which ended Friday morning, attracted 62 offers and closed at $ 24,907.50. « Jordan’s stuff right now is at the top.
+The bid of the Huggins & Scott auction house, which ended Friday morning, attracted 62 offers and closed at $ 24,907.50. « Jordan’s stuff right now is at the top.
 It’s crazy, » said Mark Townsend, owner of TicketsFromThePast.com, based in Columbia, Maryland.

 The ticket, one of 11 rated by the PSA Authentication Service, was from the Bulls season opener against Washington Bullets on October 26, 1984., In Chicago.
 Jordan had 16 points, six rebounds, seven assists, two steals and four blocks in the Bulls’ 109-93 victory over 13,913 fans.